Risk Disclosures and Disclaimers

 2.5 Wallet Security

 You are solely responsible for Wallet security, including safeguarding your private keys, seed phrases, and access credentials.
 Loss of private keys means permanent loss of all assets in that Wallet.
 The Company does not have access to your Wallet credentials and cannot recover lost funds.
-You should implement appropriate security measures, including hardware wallets, strong passwords, and two-factor authentication where available.

 3. Prediction Market Risks